Force over Distance: Chapter 28

 Scott nodded.
 He gathered his bowl and cup.
 “We were just finishing up, right airman?”

-Dunning nodded, also getting to his feet.
+Dunning nodded and got to his feet.

 Young looked at her from under his eyebrows.
 “I don’t wanna hear that.”